WraithWinterly/LAN-Publish-Overhaul/README.md

 `/publish` renamed to `/open` and can be used without cheats enabled.

-To open your world to anyone on the web, use `/open <port>` and make sure the port is forwarded on your router.
+To open your world to anyone, use `/open <port>` and make sure the port is forwarded on your router.

 On the Open to LAN screen, the port will always be set to `25565` instead of a random number.